Shlackka/Oathbound/README.md

 ### Unfixed Bugs

-To the best of my knowledge after testing all aspects of the site I have been unable to find any unfixed bugs.
+To the best of my knowledge after testing all aspects of the game I have been unable to find any unfixed bugs.

 ## Deployment